nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Hardware port utilities and input/output management (hwPortUtils.py, hwIo.py): A set of utilities for communicating over serial and other hardware ports, useful during driver add-on development.
 * IAccessible support (IAccessibleHandler, IAccessible objects): Used for supporting Microsoft Active Accessibility (MSAA)/IAccessible controls.
 * Input management (inputCore.py): Manages input from the user.
-* Java Access Bridge support (JABHandler.py): A collection of methods used for supporting JAB subsystem used for Java applications.
+* Java support (JABHandler.py, JAB objects): A collection of methods used for supporting JAB (Java Access Bridge) subsystem used for Java applications.
 * Keyboard input (keyboardHandler.py): Supports entering commands from the keyboard.
 * Logging facility (logHandler.py): Allows a module to write logs to be viewed by a developer or a user via Log Viewer.
 It includes the following class:
     - `logHandler.Log`: The class which implements logging facility.